DJtheRedstoner/DevAuth/readme.md

 link to open in a browser to complete OAuth, after that the token will be stored in a file called `microsoft_accounts.json` in your config directory.
 Future logins will use and refresh the stored tokens as necessary.
-You will be prompted to go through OAuth again once your refresh token expires (my research leads me to think it should last 90 days) or is revoked.
+You will be prompted to go through OAuth again once your refresh token expires (my research leads me to believe it should last 90 days) or is revoked.

 # Safety and Security